lilibella28/lili_prework_codepath/README.md

 ##App Idea
   - If I could improve an app, I would focus on Pinterest remaining loyal to its initial purpose by prioritizing human connection above all else.
+This could include features that encourage meaningful interactions between users, such as collaborative boards with real-time chats or personalized recommendations that foster community engagement around shared interests.

 ## License